 - Clomiphene will not increase testosterone above physiologic levels.

-- Clomiphene comes in a pill form.
+- Clomiphene comes in pill form.

 - Clomiphene preserves and even enhances male fertility.